arx-tools/arx-convert/docs/fts-format.md

 | 1 | 1048 | level 10 |
 | 3 | 2584 | level 5 |

+`node tests/tools/fts-offsets.ts` prints this offset (and the size of the unpacked pair) for the fixtures of the [test files](https://github.com/arx-tools/pkware-test-files), and checks the unique header count of a compressed file against its unpacked pair.

 `UNIQUE_HEADER` (`arx-convert`: `FtsHeader`) is:

 ```c